amzn/computer-vision-basics-in-microsoft-excel/README.md

 Many of the following would make sense only after going through the Excel files above.

-### Q1:  What software do I need to open the *.xlsx files?

-The work was done using Excel 2016 on Windows; it should however open in other versions of Excel.

-While the files open in [LibreOffice](https://www.documentfoundation.org/) (tested in version 6.4.0.3 (x64)), it is slow to the level of being unusable.
-We have not tested in [Apache OpenOffice](https://www.openoffice.org/).

-### Q2:  How was the image data imported into Excel?
+### Q1:  How was the image data imported into Excel?

 You can follow this blog: https://alvinalexander.com/blog/post/java/getting-rgb-values-for-each-pixel-in-image-using-java-bufferedi and output data into a [CSV file](https://en.wikipedia.org/wiki/Comma-separated_values) which Excel readily opens.

 Here are two more images imported into Excel, ready for use: [Einstein](Image-Einstein.xlsx), [Pillars](Image-Pillars.xlsx).

-Note that the Face Detection parameters used in the Excel files above would likely fail to detect Einstein's face as the Haar-like features were fine-tuned by hand for detecting Mona Lisa's face in just that image.
-However, the method can again be easily fine-tuned for Einstein's face, AND, when the parameters are [calculated using Machine Learning](https://en.wikipedia.org/wiki/Viola%E2%80%93Jones_object_detection_framework#Components_of_the_framework), it works on most frontal-looking faces (assuming not occluded, not too small, etc.).
-See question #7 below for further details on this.
+Note that the Face Detection parameters used in the Excel files would likely fail to detect Einstein's face as the Haar-like features were fine-tuned by hand for detecting Mona Lisa's face in just that image.
+However, the method can again be easily fine-tuned for Einstein's face, and, when the parameters are [calculated using Machine Learning](https://en.wikipedia.org/wiki/Viola%E2%80%93Jones_object_detection_framework#Components_of_the_framework), it works on most frontal-looking faces (assuming not occluded, not too small, etc.).
+See question #4 below for further details on this.

+### Q2:  Are the techniques presented still relevant, or are they replaced by deep neural networks?

+The techniques are still relevant.
+Neural networks are taking over for all complex computer vision problems, especially those unsolved by the classical techniques.
+For simpler operations, the classical solutions are faster to put together and are usually computationally more efficient.
+Also, classical techniques are still the default choice for edge devices (smartphones, web clients) though modern techniques are making an entry notably via hardware acceleration (e.g., [1](https://petewarden.com/2018/06/11/why-the-future-of-machine-learning-is-tiny/), [2](https://petewarden.com/2019/04/14/what-machine-learning-needs-from-hardware/)).

 ### Q3:  Why was the green channel of the image used, and not red or blue?
 How can I represent color images in Excel in this fashion?